Frequently Asked Questions About Penile Cancer

 Not being able to see a cancer expert

 Many men have a hard time deciding which penile cancer treatment to have.
-It may help to have a second doctor review the diagnosis and treatment options before starting treatment.
+It may help to have a second healthcare provider review the diagnosis and treatment choices before starting treatment.
 It is important to remember that in most cases, a short delay in treatment will not lower the chance that it will work.
-Some health insurance companies even require that a person with cancer seek a second opinion, and many other companies will pay for a second opinion if asked.
+Some health insurance companies even require that a person with cancer seek a second opinion.
+Many other companies will pay for a second opinion if asked.

 Q: How can someone get a second opinion?

-A: There are many ways to find a doctor who can give a second opinion.
+A: There are many ways to find a healthcare provider who can give a second opinion.
 Here are some examples:

-Call your primary doctor.
-Your primary doctor may be able to recommend a doctor who specializes in cancer.
+Call your primary healthcare provider.
+Your primary healthcare provider may be able to recommend a healthcare provider who specializes in cancer.

 Call the Cancer Information Service.
 Call 800-4-CANCER.
 This service tells callers about treatment facilities, cancer centers, and other treatment programs supported by the National Cancer Institute.

 See other resources.
-People with cancer can get the names of doctors using local medical societies, nearby hospitals or medical schools, local cancer advocacy groups, or other men who have had penile cancer.
+People with cancer can get the names of healthcare providers using local medical societies, nearby hospitals or medical schools, local cancer advocacy groups, or other men who have had penile cancer.

 Q: How will penile cancer affect a man’s sexuality?

-A: If a man diagnosed with penile cancer has a partial or total penectomy (surgery to remove the penis), his health care team will discuss the procedure before surgery.
+A: If a man diagnosed with penile cancer has a partial or total penectomy (surgery to remove the penis), his healthcare team will discuss the procedure before surgery.
 The side effects of this surgery can be difficult to deal with.
 It may be helpful for a man to seek counseling to deal with the loss of part or all of the penis.
-Often, doctors can leave enough of the penis intact so that the man can still urinate as he did before and function sexually.
+Often, healthcare providers can leave enough of the penis intact so that the man can still urinate as he did before and function sexually.
 However, the whole penis may need to be removed to treat some cancers.